-Photovoltaic Science and Technology Research Division h.arakawa@ci.kagu.tus.ac.jp Professor, Department of Industrial Chemistry, Director Faculty of Engineering Division I Hironori Arakawa Background and reasons for establishing the department The most pressing important issue in the 21st century is global warming, and to resolve this problem, a considerable shift from fossil fuels to renewable energy sources, centering on solar energy, is required.
+Photovoltaic Science and Technology Research Division h.arakawa@ci.kagu.tus.ac.jp Professor, Department of Industrial Chemistry, Director Faculty of Engineering Division I Hironori Arakawa Background and reasons for establishing the department The most pressing important issue in the $21^{\mbox{\scriptsize st}}$ century is global warming, and to resolve this problem, a considerable shift from fossil fuels to renewable energy sources, centering on solar energy, is required.
 Photovoltaic power generation is a highly promising technology, and the number of photovoltaic cells produced in recent years has increased dramatically.
 Moreover, the development of economical and highperformance photovoltaic cells is crucial not only for industries but also for universities and public research institutes.
 With this background, this research department was established at the Tokyo University of Science in April 2010.
 This department aims to accelerate research on photovoltaic power generation, share its accomplishments at home and abroad, and contribute to solving the issue of global warming.
 Constituent members of the department This department currently includes 13 members, whose names and academic details are listed in Table 1.
-The specialized fields of the various members are chemistry, electronics, physics, materials, and systems, in six faculties, five departments, and two external organization.
+The specialized fields of the various members are chemistry. physics, electricity & elctronics, materials, and process & systems, in seven faculties, eight departments, and two external organizations.
 Collaborative research activities by each of these members, who are specialized in different areas of science, are of paramount importance for the development of photovoltaic power-generation technologies.
 We also welcome the participation of people who are interested in research related to photovoltaic power generation.
 Research fields of members Various types of photovoltaic cells such as Si semiconductor series (single-crystal, multicrystal, thin-film, amorphous), compound semiconductor (CdTe, CIGS, GaAs, InP, etc.), organic photovoltaics (dye-sensitized, organic thin-film), and oxide photovoltaic cells are becoming commonplace or are the subjects of active research or development.
 The specialized research fields of the members of this department are shown in Table 2.
 The department has one group that researches photovoltaic cell devices and another that researches photovoltaic power-generation systems that make effective use of the photovoltaic cells.
-The photovoltaic cell group aims to carry out superior research on photovoltaic cells and solar-thermal cells, including studies on nanocrystal Si, copper indium gallium selenide (CIGS), SnS, dye-sensitization, organic thin-film, and magnesium silicide (Mg2Si) thermal cells.
-The group for photovoltaic power-generation systems aims to carry out original research and development, focusing on three-dimensional photovoltaic power-generation modules, one of the future photovoltaic powergeneration systems, the application of photovoltaic cells to space systems, and the development of systems with high reliability and long lifetime.
+The photovoltaic cell group aims to carry out superior research on photovoltaic cells and solar-thermoelectric generation cells, including studies on nanocrystal Si, copper indium gallium selenide (CIGS), SnS, dye-sensitization, organic thin-film, and magnesium silicide (Mg2Si) thermoelectric cells.
+The group for photovoltaic power-generation systems aims to carry out original research and development, focusing on three-dimensional photovoltaic power-generation modules, one of the future photovoltaic power-generation systems, the application of photovoltaic cells to space systems, the development of systems with high reliability and long lifetime of solar cells and the evaluation of large-scale photovoltaic system & grid-connection technology.
 Aiming at collaborative and unique research.

-In addition to the research content described above, we also aim to pursue unique research within this department.
+In addition to the research content described above, we also aim to pursue unique researches within this department.
 The collaborative research plan is shown in Figure 1.
-This collaborative research is the original research on photovoltaic power generation pursued by the Tokyo University of Science, and it is different from that carried out by other research institutes.
+This collaborative researches are the original researches on photovoltaic power generation pursued by the Tokyo University of Science, and it is different from that carried out by other research institutes.